Arriving at Perth International airport

 Transfer to your accommodation

-Curtin provides an Uber voucher for International students who are starting their studies at Curtin for the first time.
-The voucher entitles students to a one-way trip from the airport to their accommodation within the Perth Metropolitan area, with a value of up to $100 AUD.
+Curtin provides a complementary airport pick up service for international students who are starting their studies at Curtin for the first time.
+The voucher entitles students to a one-way trip from the airport to their accommodation within the Perth Metropolitan area.
+More information about the service will be included in your letter of offer.

-For more information on how to activate your Uber voucher, check our arrival FAQs.
+For more information on arriving in Perth, check our arrival FAQs.

 Australia has a unique environment, free from many of the pests and diseases found elsewhere in the world.
 If you are visiting Australia, you must be aware of Australian quarantine laws.